tompaz3/function-utils/README.md

 ## Features
 Features delivered by this library are:
 1. `Either` - monadic sum type (coproduct) containing Left | Right.
 1. `FluentChain` - monadic type helper for builder-like operations.
 Created due to the lack of some sensible solution to conditionally call method chains (especially some fluent builders).
+1. `Try` - monadic type allowing `try-catch` operations to be executed in a monadic way with some utility methods.
+It's execution returns a `TryResult` monad.

 ## FluentChain
 `FluentChain` was created due to the lack of sensible solution to conditionally method chains.